 The interviews conducted were wide-ranging and informative, so in our latest mini-series we explore Part 1 today with Part 2 tomorrow.
 They are relaxed fireside chats with different experts included in each to discuss their data (and other relevant topics) presented in New Orleans.

 This way, you’ll be able to follow along and find out where the common areas are, as well as the differences in perspectives, and even where we could be headed in the near future.

 This latest series on OX40 agonists raises many intriguing questions that we hope may be answered at ASCO and other clinical meetings going forward.
 We also discuss the challenges and opportunities associated with research into cancer immunotherapy combinations.

 Dr Bernard Fox at #AACR16

 Intriguing preclinical data in mice models were presented by Dr David Messenheimer (Portland).
 We spoke with the senior author of that abstract, Dr Bernard Fox.

 He is the Harder Family Chair for Cancer Research and Chief of the Laboratory of Molecular and Tumour Immunology at the Earle A. Chiles Research Institute in Portland, Oregon, and a leading cancer immunotherapy expert.
 He’s also the CEO of UbiVac, a biotech spin-off from Chiles in 2005 to develop therapeutic vaccines for cancer and infectious diseases.

 Subscribers can login to read more on where “the rubber is hitting the road” in cancer immunotherapy clinical research.

-If you’re not already a subscriber, you can purchase access to AACR posts and also our immuno-oncology coverage by clicking on the blue icon below.
+If you’re not already a subscriber, you can purchase access to AACR posts and also our immuno-oncology coverage.